Polish Haitians: History

-After Haiti gained its independence, Dessalines recognized the Poles and spared them when he ordered the massacre of most French whites and many free people of color (mulattos) on the island.
+After Haiti gained its independence, Dessalines recognized the Poles and spared them when he ordered the massacre of the establishment of slavery, which consisted of most French whites and many free blacks (mulattos) on the island.
 He granted the Poles classification as Noir (black), who constituted the new ruling class, and in the constitution granted them full Haitian citizenship.
 Cazale became a center of their community.
 Descendants of Polish-Haitians were peasants like the great majority of most of the residents on the island.
 Cazale was sometimes called home of Zalewski, as many locals believed that was the source of the name.
 Zalewski is a common name, and the Haitian Creole word for home (kay) may also have been part of its history.

-Haiti's first head of state Jean-Jacques Dessalines called Polish people "the White Negroes of Europe", which was then regarded a great honour, as it meant brotherhood between Poles and Haitians.
+Haiti's first head of state Jean-Jacques Dessalines would join Boisrond-Tonnerre in calling the Polish people "the White Negroes of Europe" in recognition of their plight.
 About 160 years later, in the mid-20th century, François Duvalier, the president of Haiti who was known for his black nationalist and Pan-African views, used the same concept of "European white Negroes" while referring to Polish people and glorifying their patriotism.

 In 1983, Pope John Paul II visited Haiti.
 He mentioned how the Polish contributed to the slave rebellion leading to Haiti's independence.
-Jean-Claude Duvalier, the son of Papa Doc and his successor, ordered Polish Haitians to be selected to attend the various ceremonies planned for the Pope's visit and to wear "traditional clothes".
-Most wore their Sunday best.
+For this visit, two Catholic priests went up to Cazale and asked a number of Polish Haitians (though historical sources cannot agree on how many were invited) to dress up in "traditional clothes" and attend the Papal speech and associated ceremonies.

 One of the most revered Polish religious symbols is the icon named the Black Madonna of Częstochowa.
 It is thought to have been absorbed by Haitian Voodoo as Erzulie, or Ezili Dantor.
 This image of a black Virgin Mary holding the dark-skinned Infant Jesus influenced the vision of one of the Haitian Loa spirits.
-It is thought that Polish soldiers may have carried her image to Saint-Domingue.
+It is thought that Polish soldiers may have carried her image to Haiti during the Napoleonic Era.

 To this day, Polish Haitians are mixed race and often identified by such European features as blonde or lighter and straighter hair, light eyes, and facial features.
 Of course, there were other Europeans on the island, including some who arrived after the war.
 Initially most Poles settled in Cazale, La Vallée-de-Jacmel, Fond-des-Blancs, La Baleine, Port-Salut and Saint-Jean-du-Sud, where they lived as peasants, along with their Haitian wives and families.